-Think about your LLC a year from now: raking in profits and taking Nevada by storm.
 You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 And we’re not talking about renting office space or paying employees — before you sell a single product, there are startup costs associated with launching an LLC in Nevada.

-While you’re making plans and dreaming big, make sure that you consider all the possible costs associated with starting an LLC.
+Make sure that you consider all the possible costs associated with starting an LLC.
 To help you out, we’ve compiled the most common Nevada startup fees here.